• Skip to primary navigation

 Yes, you can prepare this dish up to 2 days in advance.
 Cover the assembled dish and leave it in the refrigerator until you are ready to bake it, then follow the baking instructions above.

-You could also roast the vegetables and prepare the cheese sauce and store them in separate containers in the refrigerator.
+You could also roast the vegetables and prepare the cheese sauce, then store them in separate containers in the refrigerator.
 If you do this you may find that the cheese sauce has thickened in the refrigerator and you may need to warm it in a saucepan or in the microwave so that you can pour it more easily over the vegetables.

 Leftovers can also be stored in the refrigerator for 2 days and reheated in the microwave.